 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Sugar reduction and hypo treatments: Frequently Asked Questions
+Sugar reduction and hypo treatments: Frequently asked questions about the sugar tax

-While we support sugar reduction as an important measure to reduce our risk of type 2 diabetes, we are very aware that people living with diabetes may rely on a sugary food or drink to manage their hypos.
+While we support sugar reduction as an important measure to reduce the risk of type 2 diabetes, we are very aware that people living with diabetes may rely on sugary food or drink to treat hypoglycemia, also known as hypos or low blood sugar.

-Why is the government focusing on reducing sugar in our food and drinks?
+Why is the government focusing on reducing sugar in our soft drinks?

 On average, we’re all eating too much sugar.
-This can lead to weight gain and in turn increase our risk of developing Type 2 diabetes and other health conditions such as cancer and cardiovascular disease.
-That’s why the government has announced two main measures to reduce the sugar content in our food and drinks.
+This can lead to weight gain and in turn increase our risk of developing type 2 diabetes and other health conditions such as cancer and cardiovascular disease.
+That’s why the government has proposed some changes to the soft drinks industry levy to encourage further reduction of sugar content in soft drinks.

-1. The first is the Sugary Drinks Industry Levy (SDIL) sometimes called the sugar tax.
-This levy will charge soft drink manufacturers for producing soft drinks that are high in added sugar.
-The aim of this is to encourage the soft drink industry to change their recipes to reduce the sugar content in their drinks.
-It will come into force in April 2018.
+The Soft Drinks Industry Levy (SDIL), sometimes called the sugar tax, charges manufacturers for producing soft drinks that are high in added sugar.
+It has successfully encouraged some manufacturers to change their recipes to reduce the sugar content in their drinks.

-Do we support the Soft Drinks Industry Levy (sugar tax) and the sugar reduction programme?
+Do we support the proposed changes to the Soft Drinks Industry Levy (sugar tax)?

 Yes, we do.
-We need to reduce the nation’s weight as a way to reduce the numbers of people with type 2 diabetes, and to help people manage their diabetes better.
-And to do this, we need to reduce the amount of sugar we're all eating.
+Reducing current rates of overweight and obesity will help to reduce the numbers of people developing type 2 diabetes, and can help people living with diabetes to reduce their risk of complications.
+And one measure we need to do this is reducing the amount of sugar we're all eating.

-But we’re aware that these measures have caused concern for people who may use sugary food and drinks to treat hypos, as it will lead to a change in the carbohydrate and sugar content of many commonly used products.
+But we’re aware that these measures have caused concern for people who use sugary drinks to treat hypos, as it could lead to a further change in the carbohydrate and sugar content of many commonly used products.

 Will the sugar content of my hypo treatment change and how will I know if it has?

-The honest answer is that some will, some won’t.
-As both the levy and the sugar reduction programme allow the food industry to decide what to do next, some are planning to reduce the sugar content, some are already doing it and some will choose to make no changes to their recipes.
-So it won't always be clear if and when companies have reduced the sugar content of their food or drinks, and they may not publicise any changes.
+The food industry will decide what to do next if changes are made to the levy.
+Some may reduce the sugar content in their products and some will choose to make no changes to their recipes.
+It may not always be clear if and when companies have reduced the sugar content of their products, and they may not publicise any changes, although we recommend the government to consider food labelling as part of the consultation.

-You may also want to have a conversation with your diabetes team about the different options and best treatments for a hypo, to ensure that you're having the appropriate amount of carbohydrate.
-If you or someone you are caring for is having hypos regularly, we recommend you speak to the diabetes team, so that they can review the best treatment and management options.
+You may also want to have a conversation with your diabetes team about the different options and best treatments for a hypo, to ensure that you're having the appropriate amount of carbohydrate for you.
+If you or someone you are caring for is having hypos regularly, we recommend you speak to the diabetes team, so that they can review your current diabetes management plan and discuss and agree any changes including hypo treatment options.

-I often use sugary drinks and I'm aware many of them are changing, what does this mean for treating hypos?
+I often use sugary drinks and I'm aware they may change the recipe, what does this mean for treating hypos?

 We know that people use lots of different products to treat their hypos.
 It is likely that the sugar content of these will change over time as well, so it’s important to check the label of your hypo treatment of choice regularly.